eadsjr/pgdoc/docs/CRUD_Examples.md

 // <- verify success here
 ```

 Deleting a document is not hard, though it is important that you specify what happens when it does not work.
-If something unexpected happens, you can rollback changes with `pgdoc.undo()`
+If something unexpected happens, you can rollback changes with `pgdoc.undo()`.
+This will only work if it is not disabled and you haven't made another request yet.

 ``` js
 if( deletedDocCount < 0 ) {